hk2906/hk2906.github.io/index.md

 [View on GitHub](https://github.com/hk2906/dynamic-desktops)

-**2022: Model-Driven Development of Questionnaires**

-- Used the [Eclipse Modelling Framework](https://www.eclipse.org/modeling/emf/) to create a domain-specific language (DSL) for documenting and implementing questionnaires
-- Created a [Sirius](https://www.eclipse.org/sirius/overview.html)-based viewer for the graphical representation of questionnaires written in my DSL
-- Used the [Epsilon](https://www.eclipse.org/epsilon/) family of scripting languages to validate and automatically create functioning Java implementations of a questionnaire written in my DSL
+**2022: Model-Driven Development of Questionnaires** Used the [Eclipse Modelling Framework](https://www.eclipse.org/modeling/emf/) to create a domain-specific language (DSL) for documenting and implementing questionnaires.
+Created a [Sirius](https://www.eclipse.org/sirius/overview.html)-based viewer for the graphical representation of questionnaires written in my DSL.
+Used the [Epsilon](https://www.eclipse.org/epsilon/) family of scripting languages to validate and automatically create functioning Java implementations of a questionnaire written in my DSL

 **2021-22: Third Year Project - How Important is a City Street?**